Home to the world's third-largest barrier reef and some of the most beautiful beaches on…

-One of the many reasons that inspire people to vacation in Turks and Caicos over other destinations is for our extraordinary beaches and clear, calm waters that are ideal for snorkeling, diving, paddle boarding, kayaking, swimming, fishing, sailing and more.
+One of the many reasons that inspire people to vacation in Turks and Caicos over other destinations is our extraordinary beaches and clear, calm waters that are ideal for snorkeling, diving, paddleboarding, kayaking, swimming, fishing, sailing and more.
 When you’re here, you’ll have your choice of several activities to experience, including watersports, golf, tennis, horseback riding, chartered excursions and more.
-There’s plenty of things to do and experience during your Turks and Caicos vacation.
+There are plenty of things to do and experience during your Turks and Caicos vacation.

 Most activity operators and facilities are open to guests, and will each have their own set of safety requirements.
 For example, charters are required to limit the size of groups, maintain physical distance between guests and staff, and require PPE when boarding and moving throughout the vessel or common areas.
 You will not, however, be required to wear PPE during water activities (for obvious reasons).

 If a particular activity interests you, inquire with our concierge or contact the activity operator directly for details before booking,